| UPDATES ARTWORKS WRITINGS SCIENCE LINKS CONTACT GALLERIES BIO

 art.
 Pathology is not art.
 Everything that a fool does easily is

 not art.
+Fathers and

 Teachers, I claim that art is rare.
 Art requires talent.
 Art